pt-estimate/merchantizer/README.md

 ### Project Structure

-There are three folders here, each with a .py file where the work is carried out, and a jupyter notebook.
+There are three parts to this work, each with a .py file where the work is carried out, and a jupyter notebook.
 I recommend walking through the notebooks first as commentary on decisions made.
 Then use the python code to dig in more.
 * load - Data download and initial data discovery
 * clean - Data cleaning in preparation for modeling
 * model - Data prep in support of modeling and merchant categorization